Skip to main content

 Reassignment and NPI Linkage: How Group Billing Works

 What reassignment actually does.
 By default, Medicare pays the individual who furnished the service.
 Reassignment transfers that right to bill and receive payment to the group/employer.
-After an approved 855R, the group bills under the group's Type 2 NPI and TIN with the individual's Type 1 NPI identified as the rendering provider on the claim.
+After an approved reassignment, the group bills under the group's Type 2 NPI and TIN with the individual's Type 1 NPI identified as the rendering provider on the claim.
 Both NPIs appear on the claim, and both enrollments must be active and correctly linked in PECOS for the claim to pay.

 The two-NPI relationship in plain terms: